KorAP/Koral/README.md

 ## Authorship

-Koral and KoralQuery were developed by Joachim Bingel, Nils Diewald, Michael Hanl and Eliza Margaretha at the [Leibniz Institute for the German Language (IDS)](https://www.ids-mannheim.de/), member of the [Leibniz Association](https://www.leibniz-gemeinschaft.de).
+Koral and KoralQuery were developed by Joachim Bingel, Nils Diewald, Michael Hanl, Eliza Margaretha, and Franck Bodmer at the [Leibniz Institute for the German Language (IDS)](https://www.ids-mannheim.de/), member of the [Leibniz Association](https://www.leibniz-gemeinschaft.de).